xi/django-mfa3/README.md

 ## Enforce MFA

 Optionally, you can add `'mfa.middleware.MFAEnforceMiddleware'` to `MIDDLEWARE` (after `AuthenticationMiddleware`!).
-It will redirect all authenticated requests to `'mfa:list'` as long as the user has no MFAKeys.
+It will force users to setup two factor authentication by redirecting all authenticated requests to `'mfa:list'` as long as the user has no MFAKeys.
 You can use `mfa.decorators.public` to add exceptions.

 ## Send email on failed login attempt